-Asaf Ashar , PhD - Research Professor and Independent Consultant, Ports, Shipping and Intermodal Transportation
+Asaf Ashar, PhD - Research Professor (emeritus) and Independent Consultant, Ports, Shipping and Intermodal Transportation

 In shipping:

-Dr. Ashar has more than 30 years of extensive experience with ports, shipping, and multi-modal transportation systems in the US and more than 30 countries in Asia, South & Central America, Africa, West & East Europe, and the Middle East.
+Dr. Ashar has more than 40 years of experience with ports, shipping, and multi-modal transportation projects, in the US and more than 30 countries in Asia, South & Central America, Caribbean, East & West Africa, East & West Europe, Australia, and the Middle East.
 His recent projects of special interest include:

-• Strategic development plans for The Yangshan port complex in Shanghai, China; Inchon, South Korea; St. Antonio, Chile; Embraport, Santos, Brazil; Callao, Peru; Ghana, Nigeria, Kenya, Tanzania and Namibia
+Strategic development plans for The Yangshan port complex in Shanghai, China; Inchon, South Korea; St. Antonio, Valparaiso & St. Vicente, Chile; Embraport, Santos, Brazil; Callao, Peru; Ghana, Nigeria, Kenya, Tanzania, Namibia, Myanmar and Vietnam

-• Expansion of Panama Canal and feasibility assessments of "dry" canals in Mexico and Costa Rica
+Feasibility assessments of Panama Canal and "dry" canals through Mexico and Costa Rica

-• Short-sea and Inland Waterways shipping for both domestic and international containers in the US, Mexico, Bangladesh and the Phillipines
+Short-sea, coastal and Inland Waterways shipping for both domestic and international containers in the US, Mexico, Bangladesh and the Philippines

-• Due dilligence assessments for investors in port concessions in Brazil, Colombia,, Panama, El Salvador, Costa Rica, Panama, South Korea, Germany, Turkey and Namibia
+Due diligence assessments for investors in port concessions in Brazil, Colombia, Panama, El Salvador, Costa Rica, Haiti, Panama, South Korea, Germany, Turkey and Namibia

 Dr. Asaf Ashar